-Car insurance groups are broadly set by The Group Rating Panel and administered by Thatcham Research.
-These insurance groups range from group 1 (the cheapest cars to insure), all the way up to group 50 (the most expensive).
-Admiral considers these recommendations when calculating our car insurance prices.
+All cars in the UK are categorised into insurance groups.
+These groups range from group 1 (the cheapest cars to insure), all the way up to group 50 (the most expensive).

 What are car insurance groups based on?

-Surprisingly, it's not just about value when it comes to the car insurance groups list.
-For example, a sports car worth £30,000 is likely to be considered a higher risk than an estate car of the same value due to the fact the estate car is likely to be driven slightly differently.
+For example, a sports car worth £30,000 is likely to be considered a higher risk than an estate car that’s worth the same, because the estate car is likely to be driven differently.

-To make things easier and fairer the insurance industry uses insurance groups for cars.
+To make things easier and fairer, the insurance industry uses insurance groups for cars.

 How many car insurance groups are there?